 Governor Walker recently signed into law Assembly Bill 724 (AB 724), which modified and updated the Wisconsin Workers’ Compensation Act.

-This bill represents agreements made between labor and management representatives serving on the state’s Workers’ Compensation Advisory Council (WCAC) and includes provisions that benefit both employers and employees.
-It is a step in the right direction for controlling costs, and has laid the groundwork for continued discussions about medical cost containment options in the future.
+This bill represents agreements made between labor and management representatives serving on the state’s Workers’ Compensation Advisory Council (WCAC).
+This bill of WCAC-approved reforms passed unanimously in both the Assembly and Senate, and includes provisions that benefit both employers and employees.

 Major changes favorable to employers include: